juanpc2018/Amiga-PPC-links/README.md

 https://amigaonthelake.com/new-6-13-2020-fienix-linux-distro-for-amigaone-64-bit-powerpc-systems/ </p>

-OSX Leopard 10.5.8 for PPC, there is also 10.5.8 for intel "MacPro1,1 2006". </br> or OSX Sobet 10.5.9 R15 "New 2022, faster!
+OSX Leopard 10.5.8 for PPC, there is also 10.5.8 for intel "MacPro1,1 2006". </br> OSX Sobet 10.5.9 R15 "New 2022, faster!
 PPC optimized." </br> https://macintoshgarden.org/apps/sorbet-leopard </br>
 https://forums.macrumors.com/threads/sorbet-leopard-your-power-mac-unleashed-revision-1-5-released.2300924/ </br>
 installing FS-UAE for LinuxPPC or OSX PPC </br>
 or installing QEMU for LinuxPPC or OSX PPC </br>
-Emulating PPC with PPC is Not The Best: Bare Metal option, </br>
+Emulating PPC with PPC is Not The Best, Bare Metal option, </br>
 but if you have a G5, is an option. </p>

-IF you are bored with the same OS, there are different options: </br>
+IF bored with the same, there are different options: </br>
 Linux for old & New PPC CPUs </br>
-NewOld OSX 10.5.9 for old PPC CPUs </br>
+OSX 10.5.9 for old PPC CPUs </br>
 AmigaOS4.1 for New and old Amiga PowerPC CPUs.</br>
 All can be Run Real or Emulated.</p>

+Boot Differences: </br>
-Boot Differences: OSX G5 PPC vs. Amiga A4000 PPC </br>
+OSX G5 PPC vs. Amiga A4000 PPC </br>
 OSX OpenFirmware loads from Disk to RAM to Boot / initialize the Machine devices "keyboad, HDD controllers, etc. </br>
 Amiga A4000 loads directly from EEPROM to Initialize / Boot the machine. </br>
 The Newer OSX method is suceptible to Boot Rom Virus, the boot partition can be modified from OSX, </br>